GeniSysAI/NLU/README.md

 Once you have set up your iotJumpWay device, you should update the [configuration file](https://github.com/GeniSysAI/NLU/blob/master/required/confs.json "configuration file")  with your iotJumpWay credentials.

+# Training Data

+Now it is time to think about training data.
+In the [data/training.json](https://github.com/GeniSysAI/NLU/blob/master/data/training.json "data/training.json") file I have provided some starter data, it is not a lot but enough to have a good test and show the example further on in the tutorial.
+The example will show how you can attach actions to your intents in your training data which map to functions in your custum python classes, if you have seen the videos on my YouTube about the AI Ecommerce I made last year, a similar approach was uses in that system using DialogFlow.

 # Contributing
 Please read [CONTRIBUTING.md](https://github.com/GeniSysAI/NLU/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests to us.